At a Glance

 Flower Description

-Pinkish-white, small, in dense corymbs 1.5–2 inches (4–5 cm) across at branch tips in June
+Pinkish-white, small, in dense rounded corymbs 1.5-2 inches (4-5 cm) across at branch tips; the pinkish-white flowers contrast with the dark burgundy foliage

 Foliage Description